kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 dbListFields(con, "cyclistic_2022_dataset_clean")
 ```

-As next step, a new table was created in Posit Cloud Studio based on connection with the cleaned dataset in Big Query Cloud.
+As next step, a new table was created in Posit Cloud Studio based on the connection with the cleaned dataset in Big Query Cloud.

 ```
 trips_2022_clean <- tbl(con,"cyclistic_2022_dataset_clean")